 Driver flees 4-vehicle crash on Las Vegas Strip at Flamingo

-A four-vehicle collision closed one of the busiest intersections in Las Vegas — Flamingo Road and Las Vegas Boulevard South — early Thursday.
+A four-vehicle collision closed one of the busiest intersections in Las Vegas — Flamingo Road at the Strip — early Thursday.

-A four-vehicle collision closed one of the busiest intersections in Las Vegas — Flamingo Road and Las Vegas Boulevard South — early Thursday.
+A four-vehicle collision closed one of the busiest intersections in Las Vegas — Flamingo Road at the Strip — early Thursday.

 Police responded to the crash just before 3 a.m., Lt.
 Christopher Gorrell of the Metropolitan Police Department said in a text.

-One of the drivers fled on foot, and a small pickup came to rest facing northbound in the southbound lanes of the Boulevard.
+One of the drivers fled on foot.
+A small pickup came to rest facing northbound in the southbound lanes of Las Vegas Boulevard South.

-Several minor injuries were reported and one motorist was transported to an area hospital, Gorrell said.
+Several minor injuries were reported and one motorist was transported to a hospital, Gorrell said.

 Contact Marvin Clemons at mclemons@reviewjournal.com.